ThePeasant2706/crypto-infrastructure/protocols/espresso_systems/README.md

 Espresso is a shared sequencing layer that provides neutral, decentralized transaction ordering for rollups and appchains.

-Instead of each chain operating its own centralized sequencer, rollups can outsource ordering to Espresso while retaining full control over execution, state, and settlement.
+Instead of each rollup running its own centralized sequencer, ordering can be outsourced to Espresso while execution, state, and settlement remain fully sovereign.

 Espresso focuses on ordering, not execution.
 It produces a canonical transaction order that multiple chains can rely on, enabling stronger decentralization guarantees and new forms of cross-rollup coordination.